 The investigated case studies for available power estimation is generated and implemented using HAWC2 simulations with DTU 10MW reference wind turbine.
-For the training of the LSTM models, the high frequency (100Hz) wind speed signals from HAWC2 is down-sampled to 1-Hz, which is equivalent to the SCADA system of a wind-turbine (Göçmen and Giebel, 2018).
-The second input to the model is a moving (or rolling) standard deviation of the 1-Hz wind speed, with a 10-min rolling window as an indication of inflow turbulence intensity (TI).
+For the training of the LSTM models, the high frequency (100Hz) wind speed signals from HAWC2 is down-sampled to 1-Hz, which is equivalent to what can typically be extracted from the turbine SCADA

+215 systems (Göçmen and Giebel, 2018).
+The second input to the model is a moving (or rolling) standard deviation of the 1-Hz wind speed, with a 10-min rolling window as an indication of turbulence intensity (TI) in the inflow.
 In contrast to the regular definition, this approximation of TI assures the same number of samples for both of the inputs.

-The two inputs of wind speed and its moving standard deviation are first normalised between (0, 1) and then fed to the LSTM network to predict the power output during normal operation.
+The two inputs of wind speed and its moving standard deviation are first normalized between (0, 1) and then fed to the LSTM network to predict the power output during normal operation.
 As an LSTM neuron expects a 3-dimensional input shape in the order of samples, lag and features, the input data is shaped accordingly.
-For the defined architecture with 2 input features listed above, the hindsight horizon to base the real-time estimations on, is another hyper-parameter to be tuned.
-The hindsight horizon, or lag, is the number of previous time steps that have been taken into account to predict the power output in the current time step.
-Note that longer lag would increase the initialisation period for the curtailment implementation and could be a limiting factor if the architecture is to be further adapted for online learning/training.
-Accordingly, for the LSTM networks the lag of 4s, 9s, 29s, 59s and 89s are investigated.
+For the defined architecture, the number of (input) features have been listed as 2 (wind speed and moving TI) and the lag, which is the hindsight horizon to base the real-time predictions on, is another hyper-parameter to be tuned.
+For all the trained networks the lag of 4s, 9s, 29s, 59s and 89s are investigated.
 Note that since the model is trained to map the atmospheric inputs to the actual production data under normal operation, the power predictions are ensured to follow the normal operation trend that is required for the available power estimation and not affected by the curtailment strategy.

-For the preliminary evaluation of the training and hyper-parameter tuning of the model, a split validation dataset is generated.
-The final test of the model is based on an independent time series with a similar mean wind speed and turbulence intensity, but covers a shorter time period.
-Since the target application of the model is to estimate real-time available power for more certain delta control (or reserve provision), the main criteria of evaluation is 1-Hz error distribution for shorter test cases (10-mins), where grid code compliance is tested for longer available periods (1-hour) based on 1-min error distributions.
+For the preliminary evaluation of the training and hyper-parameter tuning of the model, a split test dataset is generated.
+The final validation of the model is based on an independent time series with a similar mean wind speed and turbulence intensity, but covers a shorter period.
+Since the target application of the model is to estimate real-time available power for more certain delta control (or reserve provision), the main criteria of evaluation is 1-Hz error distribution.

-3.1.1 Training of the First LSTM Model: Low Wind Speed, High Turbulence Intensity
+230 3.1.1 Training of the First LSTM Model : Low Wind Speed, High Turbulence Intensity